 If the time comes when the owners and veterinarian agree that there is no realistic hope for a good quality of life for the pet because the pet is suffering and is no longer responding to supportive care, the final act of caring you can make for your pet is often to let him go with euthanasia.
 If euthanasia is out of the question for you, more aggressive hospice care including strong pain relievers and possibly sedatives to ensure maximum relief from suffering may be needed.

 At times, the only way to relieve suffering is euthanasia.
 The euthanasia process is painless.
-The pet is sedated and then receives an overdose of an anaesthetic -- so he feels no pain but simply and peacefully dies in his sleep, with a loving presence -- you or a nurse -- by his side and wishing him a peaceful journey.
-You may remain with your pet for as long as you wish.
+The pet is sedated and then receives an overdose of an anaesthetic -- so he feels no pain but simply and peacefully passes away, with a loving presence -- you or a nurse -- by his side and wishing him a peaceful journey.
+You and your family may remain with your pet for as long as you wish.
 We can arrange for cremation of your pet or you can take him home to bury him.
 We do everything within our power to make euthanasia as peaceful and dignified as possible for both you and your pet.

 We naturally grieve the loss of a beloved pet, just as we grieve other losses in life.
 This loss can hit some people very hard.
 It is natural to feel very sad for several days and to continue to feel sad at times for many weeks or months.
 After some time, your sadness may lessen only to return more strongly some many months later, often around an anniversary of the death, holidays, or other stressful times.
 This is all perfectly normal but can be very painful.

 Everyone is different and there are no "right ways" to deal with loss -- just the right ways for you.
 Whatever coping techniques (family support, talking, exercise, prayer, time, etc.) help you deal with other losses in life can also help you now.